-- 3.2.37.Lewisham has a large number of sites (24 in total) from which mental health services are delivered, including single use sites.
-This offers a significant opportunity for site consolidation. - 3.2.38.SLaM will continue to explore the investment required for standalone mental health centres, integrated hubs, step down facilities and inpatient provision. - 3.2.39.Over a 10 year timescale, the intention is to reduce the number of sites and maximise the opportunities to share use of the NHS/public realm estates within the borough.
+- 3.2.42.
+Lewisham has a large number of sites (24 in total) from which mental health services are delivered, including single use sites.
+This offers a significant opportunity for site consolidation with substantial investment required to bring these up to modern standards.
+This is in the context of growing demand for mental health services and particular challenges post pandemic with significant increased capacity across the full range of services. - 3.2.43.
+SLaM will continue to explore the investment required for standalone mental health centres, integrated hubs, step down facilities and inpatient provision. - 3.2.44.
+Over a 10 year timescale, the intention is to reduce the number of sites and maximise the opportunities to share use of the NHS/public realm estates within the borough. - 3.2.45.
+The unused staff accommodation on the Heather Close site will be converted into an adult psychiatric crisis house to help divert patients, in acute mental distress, from being admitted into the Emergency wards/and other inappropriate facilities.
+Planning is currently underway and expectation that the house will be operational in 2023.